bimdata/documentation/src/api/guides/share_data.md

-# Access Data between API and Platform
+# Access Data between App and Platform

 Your application don't automatically have access to your user's data.
-If you want to see API data on the BIMData Platform, you must invite yourself on a cloud created with your app.
+If you want to see your app data on the BIMData Platform, you must invite yourself on a cloud created with your app.

 ## How can I share data between my app and BIMData Platform?